· Current Students ·

 Quang Toan Pham

 Marie-Agnès is studying liver development with a particular focus on late endodermal differentiation.
 She is using induced pluripotent stem cells to understand the mechanisms behind the commitment of stem cells towards the hepatic fate.
-Marie-Agnès is currently finishing her MSc and will continue in our lab with a doctorate in molecular biology.
+Marie-Agnès is currently finishing her PhD.

 Past lab members